EugenMayer/helm-charts/charts/nist-data-mirror/README.md

 # Volumes / PVC

-Considering this a pure mirror image, and it takes about 25s to compute and download the entire data, I decided to not include and PVC.
+Considering this a pure mirror image (somewhat cache-like), and it takes about 25s to compute and download the entire data, I decided to not include a PVC.
 If you think differently, be free to discuss this in a PR / issue.

 # Values